debopriyadey/ATMmanagement/README.md

 ## About

+Bank Management System is based on the concept of recording customer’s account details and performing customer's utility functions.
+The system contains both the admin section and customers section.
+All the main features of the banking system are set in this project.

-Talking about the features of this system, a user can log into the system either as a bank maneger or as a customer.
-Logging in the system will require user creadential for authentication.
+Talking about the features of this system, a user can log into the system either as a bank manager or as a customer.
+Logging in the system will require user credential for authentication.

-**Operations that can be performed by a manger**
+**Operations that can be performed by a manager**
 - Print the list of Accounts
 - Search a perticular Account by name or by A/c number
 - Add new Accounts